openfaas/faas/CONTRIBUTING.md

 Credentials for the `openfaas` and/or `functions` Docker Hub and quay.io accounts are coordinated by the project lead using.

+## Governance

+OpenFaaS is an independent open-source project which was created by the Project Lead Alex Ellis in 2016.
+OpenFaaS is now being built by Alex, a number of volunteer teams, and a wider community of open-source developers.

+OpenFaaS Ltd (company no. 11076587) sponsors the development and maintenance of OpenFaaS.
+OpenFaaS Ltd provides professional services, consultation and support.

+OpenFaaS &reg; is a registered trademark in England and Wales.

 ### How do I become a maintainer?

-In the OpenFaaS community there are three levels of maintainership:
+In the OpenFaaS community there are four levels of structure or maintainership:

-* Core Contributors
+* Core Team (GitHub org)
-* GitHub Organisation Members
+* Members Team (GitHub org)
 * Those with Derek access

+The rest of the community.

-#### Who are the Core Contributors?
+#### Who are the Core Team?

-The Core Contributor group includes:
+The Core Team includes:

 - Alex Ellis (@alexellis)
 - Richard Gee (@rgee0)